top of page

 Photo Credit: @ByFoul

 What began as an initiative back in 2015, in response to the tragic killing of Mike Brown, is today a permanent core part of Hill-Snowdon's grantmaking.
-For the past five years, HSF and other funders have been explicitly funding and stressing the importance of strengthening the infrastructure for Black-led organizing and movement.
+For five years, HSF and other funders had been explicitly funding and stressing the importance of strengthening the infrastructure for Black-led organizing and movement.
 On August 10th, 2020, the sixth anniversary of the Ferguson Uprising, the foundation announced its commitment of $5.5 million dollars over the next 5.5 years to support Black-led organizing and movement infrastructure under our Black Movement Infrastructure for Racial Justice strategy.
-These resources will come from HSF’s endowment and are in addition to HSF’s on-going commitment to Black-led organizing through its Making Black Lives Matter Initiative.
-Overall, HSF seeks to help build a more robust, powerful and lasting infrastructure for Black-led organizing and movement to ensure that all Black people are thriving.
+These resources came from HSF’s endowment and are in addition to HSF’s on-going commitment to Black-led organizing through its Making Black Lives Matter Initiative.
+Overall, HSF sought to help build a more robust, powerful and lasting infrastructure for Black-led organizing and movement to ensure that all Black people are thriving.

 Meeting the Momet: BMI